api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 See the guide
-[Subscribing to Managed dAPIs](/guides/dapis/subscribing-managed-dapis/) and learn more on how to access Managed dAPIs.
+[Subscribing to Managed dAPIs](/guides/dapis/subscribing-managed-dapis/) and learn more on how to access managed dAPIs.

 <FlexEndTag/>